Trending Topics

 Book excerpt: ‘In Honor of The Charleston 9: A Study of Change Following Tragedy’

-A new book by firefighter Dr. David Griffin reveals how lessons learned from the deadly 2007 Sofa Super Store Fire led to changes among emergency services that other departments can benefit from
+Firefighter Dr. David Griffin reveals how lessons learned from the deadly 2007 Sofa Super Store Fire led to changes that other departments can benefit from

-Editor’s note: A new book by Dr. David Griffin, a firefighter on the first engine to the deadly 2007 Sofa Super Store Fire where nine firefighters were killed, explores the changes in emergency services in South Carolina following the tragedy.
+In Honor of the Charleston 9” is by Dr. David Griffin, a firefighter on the first engine to the deadly 2007 Sofa Super Store Fire where nine firefighters were killed.
+Griffin explores the changes in emergency services in South Carolina following the tragedy.
 His three years of scientific research reveal how behavioral changes among employees and new organizational processes led to new implementations with the power to save lives.
 We’re pleased to publish an excerpt from Chapter 1.

 Chapter 1: Purpose of the Study